Meson (software)

-Meson (/ˈmɛ.sɒn/) is a software tool for automating the building (compiling) of software.
-The overall goal for Meson is to promote programmer productivity.
-Meson is free and open-source software written in Python, under the Apache License 2.0.
+Meson (/ˈmɛ.sɒn/) is a software build automation tool for building a codebase.
+Meson adopts a convention over configuration approach to minimize the data required to configure the most common operations.
+Meson is free and open-source software under the Apache License 2.0.

-Interoperability

-Being written in Python, Meson runs on Unix-like operating systems, including macOS, as well as Microsoft Windows and on other operating systems.

-Meson supports the C, C++, CUDA, D, Objective-C, Fortran, Java, C#, Rust, and Vala languages, and has a mechanism for handling dependencies called Wrap.

-Meson supports GNU Compiler Collection, Clang, Microsoft Visual C++ and other compilers, including non-traditional compilers such as Emscripten and Cython.
-The project uses ninja as the primary backend buildsystem, but can also use Microsoft Visual Studio or Xcode backends.
+Meson is written in Python and runs on Unix-like (including Linux and macOS), Windows and other operating systems.
+It supports building C, C++, C#, CUDA, Objective-C, D, Fortran, Java, Rust, and Vala.
+It handles dependencies via a mechanism named Wrap.
+It supports GNU Compiler Collection (gcc), Clang, Visual C++ and other compilers, including non-traditional compilers such as Emscripten and Cython.
+The project uses ninja as the primary backend buildsystem, but can also use Visual Studio or Xcode backends.